rementia/vocab-app/README.md

 ### When using without login

-If you do not log in, your learning state is saved only in the browser's localStorage.
+If you do not log in, the app can still display vocabulary and restore browser-local UI state through localStorage.

 Examples of locally saved data:

 * selected volume
 * current word position
 * app mode
-* local settings
+* display settings
-* local fallback favorites and difficult words
+* sidebar state

 This data stays only in the same browser and device.
 It is not shared across devices.